We travel to Mexico every chance we get. We love everything about it – the culture, the people, the language, the food!

 But there’s a lot more to Taxco than silver that makes it one of the best small towns or pueblos in Mexico.

-The European feel of its cobblestone streets, red-tiled white houses garlanded with purple bougainvillea and Spanish colonial architecture makes for a magical experience you won’t find anywhere else in Mexico.
+The cobblestone streets and red-tiled white houses, garlanded with purple bougainvillea, give it a European feel.
+Coupled with the Spanish colonial architecture, it makes for a magical experience you won’t find anywhere else in Mexico.

 Plaza Borda is a delightful tree-filled zocalo (main square) in front of the town’s cathedral.
 Take your time wandering through the many surrounding shops, where you can learn about the local silverware making process.